aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 1. Add your new role into your Github fork secrets under `AWS_ROLE_ARN_TO_ASSUME`.
 1. Run manually `run-e2e-tests` workflow.

+> :Warning: **Don't automatically run end-to-end tests on branch push or PRs**.
+A malicious attacker can submit a pull request to attack your AWS account.
+Ideally, use a blank account without any important workload/data, and limit `AWS_ROLE_ARN_TO_ASSUME` permission to least minimum privilege.
 ### Conventions

 Category | Convention